-It aids in the treatment of the following:
+It also aids in the treatment of the following:

 Talinum is a tropical herbaceous perennial plant rich in Vitamin A and C, calcium, iron, and dietary fiber.
 To some it is also known as "Ginseng Leaves".
 Excellent for stir-frying and salad.
 Do note that as it is rich in iron, quick stir-frying is recommended to retain the "greenery" of the leaves.
 It aids in the treatment of the following: